 The Current Health and Safety Protocols

 During Phase 2 of reopenings in NJ, Governor Phil Murphy signed Executive Order 150 and Executive Order No. 157, with guidance from the NJ health department.
-These orders allow businesses to reopen with restrictions (from Executive Order 20-014) like:
+These orders allowed businesses to reopen with restrictions (from Executive Order 20-014):

 - Social distancing

 - Sanitization stations